Wangola/Production-Tracker/README.md

 ```

 ##### **Controller.java** (09/17/2020)
-In charge for almost all code for this project by creating methods and fields for objects in sceneBuilder\
+Handles almost all code for this project by creating methods and fields for objects in sceneBuilder\
 *Controller Skeleton (class, field, constructor, and methods)*
 ```
 public class Controller {